 - Other-market application

 The valve position is controlled by manual or automatic operation.
 Manual operation requires placing an indexing wrench directly on the outer stem of the rotor and rotating to the selected stopping position.
-Automatic operation uses a hydraulic, pneumatic or electrical controller that attaches directly to the outer stem of the rotor allowing for local or remote positioning of the rotor to a selected port.
+The automatic operation uses a hydraulic, pneumatic, or electrical controller that attaches directly to the outer stem of the rotor allowing for local or remote positioning of the rotor to a selected port.

-As the rotor passes each port a spring loaded wiper is engaged against the valve body seal seating surface.
+As the rotor passes each port a spring-loaded wiper is engaged against the valve body to seal the seating surface.
 This creates a self-cleaning action and removes accumulated debris that might restrict proper operation.
 It also increases the life of the port seal and valve body.